git-sim/connfi-tc/README.md

     * Where FolderInfo:= {FolderName, Idx, NumTotal, NumUnviewed}

 * GET /accounts/{accountID}/folders/{folderID}
-  * Returns the messages in a folder sorted/limited/paged for the frontend.
+  * Returns the messages in a folder sorted/limited/paged for the frontend. limit and page work to specify a window of messages to retrieve.
 Page size is specified by limit.
 So {Limit:10,Page:0} gives the first 10 messages.  {Limit:10,Page:1} gives the next 10.
+The Messages[] array may be fewer than limit (or even empty) if the span set by Page,Limit exceeds the number of actual messages.
+Front end can use FolderInfo.NumTotal to control the request.
   * Input:
     * ?[limit=n]
     * &[page=n]